SeldonIO/seldon-core/doc/source/reference/upgrading.md

   * Access required to modify files in the local folder are required so the application folder should be writable
   * The default base image now changes the owner of the /microservice folder to user 8888

+### Updated executor request logger settings

+The request logging from the executor now has a configurable queue size and write timeout.
+This will allow a tradeoff between pending request memory usage and failing requests when sending to various logging endpoints that may be slow.
+The write timeout will mean logging of requests will fail if waiting for more than the given time to be added to the work queue.
+The two settings are:

+  * `executor.requestLogger.workQueueSize` (default 10000)
+  * `executor.requestLogger.writeTimeoutMs` (default 2000)

+It is also possible to update these values on a per SeldonDeployment basis with the annotations:

+ * `seldon.io/executor-logger-queue-size`
+ * `seldon.io/executor-logger-write-timeout-ms`

 ## Upgrading to 1.11

 ### Python S2I Wrapper